kobbled/rossum/README.md

 ## Requirements

-`rossum` is written in Python 2, so naturally it needs a Python 2 install.
+`rossum` was written on a Python 2 system, but user testing confirms it also works with Python 3.

 The generated Ninja build files require a recent (> 1.7.1) version of [Ninja][] to be present.